Integrations

 Prometheus

-Coldbrew uses Prometheus to collect metrics from the services.
+ColdBrew uses Prometheus to collect metrics from the services.
 Prometheus is an open-source systems monitoring and alerting toolkit originally built at SoundCloud.
 It includes a time series database, a query language, and a visualization UI.

 Configuring